1990 FIFA World Cup: Venues

 Twelve stadiums in twelve cities were selected to host matches at the 1990 World Cup.
 The Stadio San Nicola in Bari and Turin's Stadio delle Alpi were completely new venues opened for the World Cup.
-Of the twelve stadiums used, only four (San Siro, Luigi Ferraris, Comunale of Florence, and Renato Dall'Ara) had been used for the 1934 FIFA World Cup.
+Of the twelve stadiums used, only four (San Siro, Luigi Ferraris, Comunale of Florence, and Renato Dall'Ara) had been used for the 1934 FIFA World Cup, while Trieste was the only host city from 1934 not to be selected for the 1990 tournament.

-The remaining ten venues all underwent extensive programmes of improvements in preparation for the tournament, forcing many of the club tenants of the stadia to move to temporary homes.
+The ten existing venues all underwent extensive programmes of improvements in preparation for the tournament, forcing many of the club tenants of the stadia to move to temporary homes.
 Additional seating and roofs were added to most stadia, with further redevelopments seeing running tracks removed and new pitches laid.
 Due to structural constraints, several of the existing stadia had to be virtually rebuilt to implement the changes required.

-Like España '82 and México '86, the group stage of this tournament was organized in such a way where specific groups only played in two cities close in proximity to each other.
+Like España '82 and México '86, the group stage of this tournament was organised so an individual group only played in two cities in close proximity to each other.
 Group A only played in Rome and Florence (hosts Italy played all but two competitive matches in Rome: their semi-final match was played in Napoli, and their third-place match in Bari), Group B played their matches in Naples and Bari (except for Argentina vs. Cameroon, which was the opening match of the tournament, played in Milan), Group C played their matches in Turin and Genoa, Group D played all their matches in Milan and Bologna, Group E played only in Udine and Verona, and Group F played in the insular cities of Cagliari and Palermo.
 The cities that hosted the most World Cup matches were the two biggest cities in Italy: Rome and Milan, each hosting six matches, and Bari, Naples, and Turin each hosted five matches.
 Cagliari, Udine and Palermo were the only cities of the 12 selected that did not host any knockout round matches.